EnzoArata/cs480Arata/cs480Arata/FinalProject/README.md

 ### Evan Brown
 ### Zach Mcilwain
 ```
-This is the repository to be graded.
+The repository to be graded is Zachary Mcilwains
 This project was ran and tested on the Debian Stretch partition in ECC.
 ```